JDASoftwareGroup/jdatech.github.io/_posts/2020-11-08-the-sunk-cost-fallacy.md

 “So finally we managed to complete this feature this release”.

 We sighed with relief.
 We had just finished the most complicated and long-lasting feature project our team had ever faced.
-One of my team members even took a long holiday.
-We all were celebrating in our ways.
+One of my team members even took a long holiday once we were finished.

 I quickly glanced through my diary.
 It had scribbles of the lessons I had learnt.
 They were written as follows:

- - It is okay to let go of past costs if you think future investments are greater than the former.
-Don't assume things.
+- Use sunk cost fallacy whenever applicable.

+- Don't assume things.
 Take note of “known unknowns” and find answers to them before making major decisions.

 - Document everything.